f4lco/libyear-gradle-plugin/README.md

 ## Changelog

+### 0.1.5 (2022-02-09)

+This release uses Gradle 6.9.1 as baseline for running the test suite and the plugin deployment.

 ### 0.1.4 (2021-06-24)

 The violators report now excludes up-to-date dependencies which contribute zero seconds to the accumulated libyears.